 Who Doesn’t Need a Homeowners Policy Endorsement

-Home businesses that need extensive liability and property coverage do not need a homeowners policy because they will buy separate commercial policies or a business owners policy (BOP) instead.
-For example, home businesses that have high client traffic, such as a beauty salon, will need more third-party liability protection than most homeowners policies will offer.
+Home businesses that need extensive liability and property coverage do not need an endorsement because they should most likely buy separate commercial policies or a business owner’s policy instead.
+For example, home businesses that have high client traffic, such as a beauty salon, probably need more third-party liability insurance than most homeowners policies offer.

 (Errors & Omissions)

-Most home-based businesses won’t need multiple insurance types and some businesses may get the coverage they need by simply adding a homeowners policy endorsement.
-For businesses that need broader coverage, a business owners policy (BOP) can be a smart choice.
-A BOP bundles general liability and property insurance into one cost-effective, single-premium package.
+Most home-based businesses don’t need multiple insurance policies, and some businesses may get the coverage they need by simply adding a homeowners policy endorsement.
+For businesses that need broader coverage, a business owner’s policy (BOP) can be a smart choice.
+BOPs bundle general liability and property insurance into one cost-effective, single-premium package.

-Applying for home-based business insurance is similar in process as applying for other types of business insurance.
-However, there are a few key points to keep in mind that are unique to home businesses.
-For example, some home businesses may be able to add coverage to their homeowners policy while others will need to buy additional coverage.
+Applying for home-based business insurance is similar in process to applying for other types of business insurance.
+Some home businesses may be able to add basic business coverage to their homeowners policy while others will need to buy additional home-based business policies.

 Here are three key tips to remember when applying for home-based business insurance: